frephs/IS24-AM21/deliveries/README.md

 ## UML Diagrams

 ### Presented by deadline (not final)
-- Presented UML diagrams by the deadline for peer reviews.
+The presentation documents of the UML diagrams presented by the deadline for peer reviews.
     - [Presentation document for the game Model](UML_presentation_document_AM21.pdf)
     - [Presentation document for the network protocol](NETWORK_presentation_document_AM21.pdf)